 Difference between Data and Information

-Whereas, on the other hand, Information is a processed data.
-This means that information is a data with a meaning.
+Whereas, on the other hand, Information is processed data.
+This means that information is data with meaning.
 For example, 110011 is a random number but when it is processed as a pin code, it transforms into information.

 Talking about Data again, it can never stimulate other people to give a response.
 This is due to the fact that it is still meaningless.